oysstu/LabVIEW-libsvm/README.md

 This implementation uses Call Library Function Nodes, and passes data directly.

 ### Installation
-The easiest way to install the library is through the pre-built VIPM package.
+The easiest way to install the library is through the pre-built VIPM package found under releases.
 This installs both the VIs and binary components to vi.lib.
 Currently the only supported system is windows, but unix support will be added at a later point.